Classic sweet potato casserole with toasted melty marshmallows on top. A Thanksgiving staple at our house and one we couldn’t live without!

 This casserole will be making an appearance this year on our Thanksgiving table, right next to the green bean casserole and mashed potatoes.
 It’s the perfect side dish to compliment all the other holiday staples!

-Can sweet potato casserole be made WITHOUT marshmallows?
+Can sweet potato casserole be made WITHOUT marshmallows or pecans?
 Only if it’s this version with a sweet crunch topping.
 Otherwise, I think that’s illegal.